skylovescoffee/nvim/README.md

 - A curated list of plugins for added functionality and ease of use

 Remember, the main aim of this configuration isn't to be the 'best' or 'definitive' but to cater to my specific needs as they evolve over time.
 Feel free to fork, modify, or take inspiration from it for your personal journey with Neovim.

+## To-do
+- Add a command for recently opened files in telescope.

 ## Feedback and Contributions